atetheone/multitenant_bis/SETUP_INSTRUCTIONS.md

 ### Troubleshooting

-If you still get "Invalid login credentials":
+**If you get "Invalid login credentials":**

-1. **Check Supabase Connection**
-   - Verify your environment variables are set correctly
-   - Check browser console for configuration errors

-2. **Verify User Creation**
-   - In Supabase Dashboard → Authentication, confirm the user exists
+1. Verify the user exists in Supabase Dashboard → Authentication → Users
-   - Check that the user's email is confirmed (should show green checkmark)
+2. Make sure the email is confirmed (green checkmark)

-3. **Check RLS Policies**
+3. Try resetting the password in the Auth dashboard

+**If you get "JSON object requested, multiple (or no) rows returned":**
+1. Make sure you ran the `fix_auth_setup.sql` script
+2. Check that the user exists in the `public.users` table
+3. Verify the user has entries in `user_profiles`, `user_roles`, and `user_tenants`

+**If profile fetching fails:**
-   - Ensure your tables have proper Row Level Security policies
+1. Check Row Level Security policies on your tables
-   - The seeder creates basic data but RLS might block access

-4. **Browser Console**
-   - Check for any JavaScript errors
-   - Look for Supabase connection issues

-### Next Steps

-Once login works:
-1. You can run the full `supabase/seed_data.sql` for complete test data
-2. Create additional users through the registration form
-3. Set up proper RLS policies for production use
+2. Ensure the user has proper permissions
+3. Verify the database schema is up to date

 ### Important Notes

-- The simple seeder creates minimal data for authentication testing
-- Password is `password123` for all test accounts
+- **You MUST create the user in Supabase Auth first** before running the SQL script
+- The SQL script only creates the custom table entries, not the auth user
 - This is for development/testing only - use proper signup in production
+- All test accounts use `password123` as the password